 This is where advanced engineering and cutting-edge science meet.
 You’ll study how to design and manipulate the structure and properties of materials at a molecular and atomic level.
 With a foundation in chemistry, physics and math, you’ll then add specialized engineering knowledge in nanotechnology, biomaterials, adaptive polymers, advanced semiconductors, photovoltaics, forensics, and many more exciting fields.

-Your upper years will allow you to focus on: Nanomaterials & Nanotechnology; Biomaterials & Bioengineering; Materials in Manufacturing; and Materials Processing & Sustainable Development.
+Your upper years will allow you to focus on: Biomaterials, Design of Materials, Manufacturing with Materials, and Sustainable Materials Processing.
 U of T is ranked first in Canada for materials science.
 Upon graduation, you will join a network of alumni who are leaders in creating global sustainable solutions.

 First Year Courses